urbit/proposals/009-arvo-versioning.md

 * When a new release of K includes a new version of Zuse, the fractional temperature of **SHOULD** be reset to 9.

+In addition, the following stipulation is reserved for future use:

+* New versions of K **MAY** be indexed by kernel components other than Zuse.
+  However, this component **MUST** either be colder than Zuse, or be at version 0 conjointly with Zuse.

 ## Whole-Kernel Release Candidates

 The presence of any release candidate component makes the entire resulting